HyopeR/react-native-camera/README.md

-# REACT NATIVE PLANET CAMERA 🪐
+# REACT NATIVE CAMERA 🪐

 This package has been forked from the react-native-camera package.